 An explosion suppression system consists of three components: a (i) detector; (ii) control unit; and (iii) suppressor(s).
-In the event an ignition occurs, the fireball expands from the ignition kernel with the pressure wave (created by the increase in temperature) travelling ahead of the flame front.
+In the event an ignition occurs, the fireball expands from the ignition kernel with the pressure wave (created by the increase in temperature) traveling ahead of the flame front.
 Explosion pressure detectors are configured to respond to the characteristic pressure increase within milliseconds.

 The explosion suppression control unit receives the detection signal from the pressure sensors and sends a release signal to the explosion suppressor(s).
 Suppressant is injected into the protected vessel at high rate and high velocity, using specially designed nozzles to disperse the suppressant and engulf the growing fireball.
 This rapidly cools the fireball, mitigating further combustion and reducing the explosion pressure.
 Integral to the design of most explosion suppression system is a chemical or mechanical explosion isolation systems to reduce the risk of flame/explosion propagation to other connected process equipment.

 Explosion isolation systems are designed to detect an explosion in a process vessel, and then create a barrier that reduces the risk of the flame/explosion propagation to other interconnected equipment.
 Such explosion propagation is likely to give rise to an enhanced (more intense) explosion in any connected vessel than would be expected from a simple ignition in that vessel.
 Explosion isolation is a proven method of reducing the risk of such enhanced explosions, and may be an essential requirement to attain a sufficient risk reduction from the overall explosion protection system.

 Explosion isolation can be applied to vessels that are protected by containment, suppression or venting systems.
 There are three basic types of explosion isolation systems: